 When a new City Attorney is appointed, the Federal Transit Administration (FTA) and the Tennessee Department of Transportation (TDOT) requests signatory authority be formally transferred from the previous attorney to the new one.
 The resolution and designation form states Rodney B. Rowlett, III, or his designee is authorized to execute and file awards, contracts and necessary documents to FTA and TDOT on behalf of the City of Kingsport.

-- Resolution - Sample Designation Form
+2. Sample Designation Form

-Funding source appropriate and funds are available: The money required for such contract, agreement, obligation or expenditure is in the treasury or safely assured to be forthcoming and available in time to comply with or meet such contract, agreement, obligation or expenditure:
+The money required for such contract, agreement, obligation or expenditure is in the treasury or safely assured to be forthcoming and available in time to comply with or meet such contract, agreement, obligation or expenditure: